sjanel/coincenter/CONFIG.md

 | *tradefees* | **taker**                          | String as decimal number representing a percentage (for instance, "0.15")        | Trade fees occurring when a taker order is matched                                                                                                                                                                                                                                                                                                                                                                             |
 | *withdraw*  | **validateDepositAddressesInFile** | Boolean (`true` or `false`)                                                      | If `true`, each withdraw will perform an additional validation check from a trusted list of "whitelisted" addresses in `depositaddresses.json` file.
 Withdraw will not be processed if destination wallet is not present in the file.                                                                                                                                                                                          |

-#### Note
+#### Notes
-`updateFrequency` is itself a json document containing all duration values as query frequencies.
+ - `updateFrequency` is itself a json document containing all duration values as query frequencies.
   See [ExchangeInfo default file](src/objects/src/exchangeinfodefault.hpp) as an example for the syntax.
+ - Unused and not explicitly set values (so, when loaded from default values) from your personal `exchangeconfig.json` file will be logged for information about what will actually be used by `coincenter`.

 ## static/generalconfig.json